 Build your claim by collecting as much information about the accident and your injuries as you can, starting the day of your accident, if possible.
 Take pictures of the scene of the accident and keep all related medical documents and records.
 Report the accident to someone, such as the police or a property manager.
 All of this information can serve as the foundation of your personal injury suit against one or more defendants in Tempe.
 Then, contact an attorney to help you with the rest of the claims process.

-At David Shapiro Law, PLLC, we are passionate about bringing negligent parties to justice and achieving the results our clients need to move forward.
+At Shapiro Law Team, we are passionate about bringing negligent parties to justice and achieving the results our clients need to move forward.
 Do not delay.
 Contact us immediately after a serious accident in Tempe, Arizona.
 Request a free consultation today at (480) 300-5405.